Sinigang na Baboy or Pork Sinigang Instant Pot is the ultimate Filipino comfort food that combines pork, various vegetables, and a tamarind sour soup.

 7. Move the ingredients to a serving dish except for the broth.

 8. Add the tamarind soup mix and fish sauce onto the broth.
 Mix thoroughly.
+Note: Start with 3 tbsp of the tamarind mix.
+If it is not sour enough for you, you may add another tablespoon.

 9. Add the remaining vegetables to the Instant Pot to cook them.
 Once added, close the lid, set the steam release handle to "SEALING" and press MANUAL, and set to 3 minutes.
 Once cooked, do a quick release and open the lid once done.
 You can also cook the vegetables without closing the lid by pressing SAUTE and waiting for the vegetables to cook.
 I prefer it close though, the vegetables cook more evenly but there is added time as the Instant Pot needs to build pressure again.